ADS-fernandes30/Tables-Pokemon-Exercise/README.md

 # Tables-Pokemon-Exercise
-Creating a simple table HTML and adding external links with images.
+The Web Developer Bootcamp - Creating a simple table HTML and adding external links with images.